 Published Feb 02, 2017

 IntelliChoice, Inc. has limited web support and needs the development of a database for efficient management.
-Additionally, they want to develop an on-line class to provide free math tutoring to students in remote areas where educational resources are very limited.
+Additionally, they want to develop an online class to provide free math tutoring to students in remote areas where educational resources are very limited.

-And now it’s up to our team to solve this specific engineering problem over the duration of this semester.
+Now, it’s up to our team to solve this specific engineering problem over the duration of this semester.